willkara/MythicIndex/mythic-index/MemoryQuill/story-content/chapters/ch07-the-westwall-welcome/content.md

 "A light for the lost," Aldwin added, his gentle voice carrying clearly.

-"A beacon for the broken," Sarge rumbled.
+"A beacon for the broken," Tomaq rumbled.

 "And ale for the found," Grimjaw boomed, raising his mug.